How to get from Cancun to Cozumel

 Renting a car in Cancun: things you must know

 Renting a car in Cancun gives you the freedom to explore the Riviera Maya.
-You can stop at off-the-beaten-path beaches and cenotes and will have the freedom to move around as you, please.
+You can stop at off-the-beaten-path beaches and cenotes, and you will have the freedom to move around as you please.

 ➡️ If you don’t have a preferred car rental, I recommend using an aggregator such as discovercars.com to help you find great deals on rental cars in the area.